Flashcards Can Be Created From Your Knowledge Base

 Second, you try to actively recall the associated piece of knowledge.
 Third, you press "Show Answer" to check your memory.

-Practising flashcards takes some time and effort each day.
-The daily target feature acts as your "personal trainer" by automatically setting a goal for the number of cards you should practice each day to learn your cards properly.
+For spaced repetition to work at its best, you need to practice your flashcards regularly.
+The Daily Learning Goal feature acts as your personal trainer by automatically setting a goal for the number of cards you should practice each day to remember everything you’ve set as an Active learning priority.

-The thin dark-grey bar below the top of the queue box reports your progress.
-As you work through flashcards, the bar advances to the right.
+The thin bar at the top of the queue reports your progress.
+As you work through flashcards, the blue bar advances to the right, eventually turning green once you meet your target.
 Try to fill up the bar each day!

 Flashcards on Your Phone

-By the way - you can open your flashcards on your phone.
-Many RemNote users practice in their queue during a time that otherwise would have been wasted, such as sitting on a bus or waiting in a long line.
+By the way – the RemNote mobile app is a great way to practice your flashcards.
+Many RemNote users practice during time that might otherwise have been wasted, like while riding the bus or waiting in line.